alwinruby/My-Development-Setup/README.md

 # MacOS Dev Environment

 * This is my personal Mac setup, and I'll continue to add and edit things as I discover them!
-* This development environment involves Ruby, Crystal, Sinatra, Rails, Heroku, and general development tools I find useful
+* This development environment involves Ruby, Crystal, Sinatra, Rails, Heroku, Scala, Vue.js, MariaDB and general development tools I find useful
 * Current as of macOS Sierra v.10.12.5